Chapter 1 – First of Summer

 "And leave you alone for some poor sucker to pick up?
-Hell no. I have to be here to warn him."
+Hell no. Got to be here to warn him."

 "Go sit somewhere else, loser."

 "Anything new at Lockwood today?
-I might as well ask you since you're always there."
+Might as well ask you since you're always there."

-"Perhaps," He started laconically as his eyes followed the direction of a noisy cab when it passed by us.
+"Maybe," He started laconically as his eyes followed the direction of a noisy cab when it passed by us.
 "But I wouldn't put much stock in your observation.
-I think trailing after a couple while holding a torch for one of them is depressing enough to notice anything else, isn't it?"
+I think trailing after a couple while wanting one of them is depressing enough to notice anything else, isn't it?"

 My whole body went rigid, his words sending shock waves inside me.
 But I schooled my face into a frown for my lone spectator's benefit.

-"It doesn't matter.
-I don't see the purpose of spreading your secret anyway.
+"Doesn't matter.
+I don't see the point of spreading your secret anyway.
 God knows I wouldn't have come after you if-" He stopped short.
 I looked at him curiously.
 If what?

-I raised an eyebrow at him.
+I raise an eyebrow at him.
 "If you're planning to change your major to journalism, feel free.
 You'd be a hit as a tabloid correspondent."

 His lips turned up into a ghost of a smile.
 "What?
-You think it's not obvious?
-It's so plain for everyone to see.
-I don't know how Malcolm and Lori didn't notice it," he said.
-"Well...all that PDA must be clogging their brains."
+Think it's not obvious?
+Plain for everyone to see.
+Don't know how Malcolm and Lori didn't notice it," he said.
+"All that PDA must be clogging their brains."

 He cocked his head in a way that was doubly irritating because I knew he was just surveying the effect of his words.
-But I became stoic.
-No matter how hard he dug for whatever sad emotion he thought I may have been feeling, I wasn't stupid enough to let him see it.
+But I remained stoic.
+No matter how hard he dug for whatever sad emotion he thought I may be feeling, I wasn't stupid enough to let him see it.

 "Mendoza, is there a point to this conversation?
-Yes, they are a nice couple to look at.
+Yes, they're a nice couple to look at.
 So?"
 Saying the words almost strangled me.

 "Not to you."